Ultimate Guide to Blind Rivets

 Bulb-Tite Rivet (Huck-Tite, Tri-Bulb).

-These rivet differs from other types due to their slotted bodies that create a propeller shape blind–side anchor that combines with a washer to provide a weatherproof joint.
+These rivet differs from other types due to their slotted bodies that create a propeller shape blind–side anchor which combines with a washer to provide a weatherproof joint.
 Bulb-Tite®, Huck-Tite, and many other tri-folding split body rivet with washer spreads their clamping force through the anchor blades whilst providing excellent pull through resistance, making them an ideal choice for lightweight panel applications, humid conditions, or where water might be an issue.
 Read about Bulb-Tite Rivet V Tri-Fold Rivet.

 Bulb-Tite Rivet